nathanlubchenco/l2c/README.md

   There are many choices, so if you don't like something that you try, its totally fine to try another.

++ Install Xcode from the app store (you'll need the developer tools)

 ## Assignment 0
   Submit a Pull Request to this Repository that adds your name to the roster.txt file

   First, fork the repository by clicking on the fork button in the upper right hand side of this screen.
-Then clone your fork with:
+Then clone your fork with the following command in the terminal (you can do this in your home directory which is the default when you open the terminal, or you can make a new directory to put it in):
 ```
   git clone https://github.com/[your_user_name]/l2c.git
 ```
+  What this does is copy the code from github to your computer.
+Then you can edit it locally, make changes and then add those changes back into the repository.

   Then in the directory on your local machine, edit the roster.txt file to include your name.
 Then in the command line:
 ```
   git add .